Complaints Policy

 Any remedy offered will reflect the extent of any service failures and the level of detriment caused to the customer as a result.
 We will carefully manage the expectations of customers and not promise anything that cannot be delivered or would cause unfairness to other customers.

 Within 10 working days we will aim to notify the customer of our decision, the remedy offer setting out what will happen and by when in agreement with the customer.
-Where appropriate, this resolution will include an agreed appointment for repair works to be completed by our contractors (within a reasonable timescale as agreed by Longhurst Group).
-The complaint resolution officer will monitor the complaint case and commitments made until full resolution; with on-going communication to the customer.
+Where appropriate, this resolution will include an agreed appointment for repair works to be completed by our contractors (within a reasonable timescale as agreed by Amplius).
+The complaint resolution officer will monitor the complaint case and commitments made until full resolution, with on-going communication to the customer.

 In exceptional circumstances, where this timescale is not possible, we will provide a valid reason to the customer.
 We will also regularly communicate with the customer until the complaint is fully resolved.
 This should not exceed a further 10 working days.